 Lately I have been picking up colorful rolls of trendy gift wrap at HomeGoods and Marshalls.
 For $2.99 – you get lots of affordable decorating potential all rolled-up and ready to use.

 You won’t feel guilty when you change things, as you didn’t spend a lot of money in the way of a big ticket item, like a rug with the pattern on it or a sofa.
 Keeping the trends on pillows, throws, vases or to line a drawer or cabinet for a surprise pop of style keeps your spaces updated and cash in your wallet for major purchases that you can use in the long run.
-This is what I did when I cleaned out the medicine cabinet in my bathroom.
+I kept this in mind when I did a medicine cabinet makeover in my bathroom.
 It really isn’t a medicine cabinet – more like my skincare cabinet.

 before: bathroom cabinet